ZeldaSpeedRuns/rtgg-randobot-mmr/COMMANDS.md

 To prevent spam or misuse, it is also recommended that the **"Allow non-entrant chat"** race setting is disabled when conducting a race using FPA.

-## !password

-Usable by: **varies**

-Enable or disable the password functionality.
-By default, this is disabled, but it can be toggled on by a race monitor or moderator with `!password on`.
-It can be toggled off again with `!password off`.

-When enabled, the seed is generated with a random 6 digit password consisting of ocarina notes.
-This password is required to start a file in the generated seed.

-Once this setting is enabled, Randobot will publish the password at the start of the race countdown next to the seed hash in the race room information.

-If the automated password retrieval after rolling the seed, manual acquiry can be attempted using `!password get`.
-Note that a race with a password activated seed can not be started without a password.